biglonglong/PathPlan/README.md

 This repository implements some common path planning algorithms used in robotics, including global path planning based on a priori complete information and local path planning based on sensor information.
 We designed animation for each algorithm to display the running process.

-In addition, the project is based on [zhm-real/PathPlanning](https://github.com/zhm-real/PathPlanning) secondary organization, if there is any infringement, please contact the author, welcome to the big shot guidance.
+In addition, the project is based on [**zhm-real/PathPlanning**](https://github.com/zhm-real/PathPlanning) secondary organization, if there is any infringement, please contact the author, welcome to the big shot guidance.

 [TOC]

-# Global Path Planning

 ## Search-based Planning